sderaps/DMM/README.md

 *These Watch Faces Were created specifically because of Googles Wear OS Changes on Wear OS 5, making Watch Face Apps Currently Like Pujie Watch Faces no longer Compatible.

-**Older Versions of Wear os Watches, might not work right with the faces posted here.
-The only way to tell is to test it.
+**Older Versions of Wear os Watches, Will not work with watch faces posted on the Main Page.
+You must go to folder HERE "[Wear OS 4 Compatible Watch Faces](https://github.com/sderaps/DMM/tree/main/Wear%20OS%204%20Compatible%20Watch%20faces)".
+I know they work and have been tested with Galaxy Watch 6 44mm.
+Keep in mind you must use WatchFaceStudio_1.6.10.exe to "Run on Device" Install.

-** For older versions of wear os watches, You might be able to find a good watch face and simple tutorial on my Youtube channel: Diabetic Masked Man , link in "about me" at the bottom of this Page
+** For older versions of wear os watches, You also might be able to find a good watch face and a simple tutorial on my Youtube channel: Diabetic Masked Man , link in "about me" at the bottom of this Page

 ## Summary
 Oversized watch face for MDI Injections with extra large complications for better viewing experience for the visually impaired for Dexcom G7, Xdrip+ for the (Galaxy watch 7 or Pixel Watch 3 Tested), using very specific Complications from GlucodataHandler app on phone and watch.
 Installing the watch face on wear os 5 is a bit complicated, and you have to use WatchFaceStudio_1.7.9.exe or Higher program.
 You Load the file and send it to watch via ADB using the Function "Run on Watch" in the Watchfacestudio App.
 Detailed install instructions below.